 Ingredient notes

 - Heavy cream: I used heavy whipping cream to give this soup its richness, but if you prefer a lighter soup, you can also use light cream.
+You can also use full-fat coconut milk instead.

 - Oil: I used olive oil to sauté the vegetables, but feel free to use your favorite cooking oil, such as grapeseed oil or canola oil.